 Takhone Lodge #7 is an Order of the Arrow lodge serving the Pathway to Adventure Council.
-We are a member of Section C-7 and the Central Region of the Boy Scouts of America.
+We are a member of Section G-9 (formally C-7) of the Gateway Region of the Order of the Arrow, BSA.

 Membership in Takhone Lodge is reserved for current inducted dues paying members of the Pathway to Adventure Council.
 New members will be eligible to be inducted each year if they meet the national membership requirements.
 The Order of the Arrow membership requirements as of February, 2019 are: